AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

   * Provided by the data types:
     * **Content Reference** - path based
     * **Content Reference (UUID)** - UUID based
-  * Can be configured for a one or multiple references (in the resulting fragment).
+  * Can be configured for one or multiple references (in the resulting fragment).

 * [Fragment Reference](#fragment-reference-nested-fragments) (Nested Fragments)
   * References other fragments, dependent on the specific models specified.